odicforcesounds/devblog/docs/apache2.md

 Anyway, this article is about Apache, not about the amazing [lists](https://github.com/davisonio/awesome-irc) of IRC servers.

 I wish to share some configurations of how to setup Apache.
 First you install it.
-I will assume you know to do that, or using a package-manager or compiling it fromt the source.
+I will assume you know to do that, or using a package-manager or compiling it from the source.

 ```bash
 # /etc/apache2/apache2.conf